1 Preliminary considerations topenlarge

 6 Assessment of ankle mortise stability topenlarge

-Now the stability of the ankle mortise (syndesmotic ligaments) has to be checked under fluoroscopic control using the pronation/external rotation test as shown in the illustration.
+Stability of the ankle mortise (syndesmotic ligaments) has to be checked under fluoroscopic control using the pronation/external rotation test as shown in the illustration.
 Alternatively, depending on the location and size of the anterolateral approach, the hook test can be performed.

 If a syndesmotic disruption is present, there will be rotational instability of the distal fibula with widening, under stress, of the syndesmosis in the anterior part.

 Since this is present in the illustrated case, a suprasyndesmotic fibulotibial positioning screw will be added.

 Note: Intraoperative x-rays or image intensification are advised to conﬁrm the position of the screw and the distal tibiofibular joint.

 After reduction of the fibula at the syndesmosis using either manual compression or percutaneously applied large reduction forceps, introduce the positioning screw through a separate stab incision obliquely from posterior to anterior at an angle of 25–30° and parallel to the tibial plafond.
 The ankle should be neutral or dorsiflexed during the insertion of this screw.

 Place a 3.5 mm cortex screw just proximal to the tibiofibular joint.
 As this screw is not intended to act as a compressive lag screw, the thread must be tapped in both ﬁbula and tibia.